cirebonweb/core/README.md

 - 🧪 HTML minification (auto-enabled in production)
 - 📧 Email library with HTML template support and delivery logging
 - 🗂️ Cache helper for duration control and file management
-- 🌍 GeoIP2 integration with location detection (includes GeoLite2-City)
+- 🌍 GeoIP2 integration with location detection (not include GeoLite2-City)
 - 🛡️ Shield authentication with login error tracking
 - ⚙️ CI4 Settings module for dynamic configuration